GLOBAL MARKETS-Hawkish Fed fuels dollar, leaves stocks and bonds bruised | Headlines

 GLOBAL MARKETS-Hawkish Fed fuels dollar, leaves stocks and bonds bruised

+The Fed forecasts showed 13 of the 18 person policy board saw rates rising in 2023 versus only six previously, while seven tipped a first move in 2022.
+"The most hawkish development was the dot plot now showing the 2023 median dot pricing in 2 rate hikes, compared to 0 hikes last meeting," said Deutsche Bank macro strategist Jim Reid.

 World equities were heading for their biggest fall in weeks on Thursday after the U.S. Federal Reserve startled investors by signalling it might raise interest rates at a much faster pace than assumed, sending bond yields and the dollar sharply higher.
-The dollar added to what was the strongest one-day rise in 15 months after the Fed meeting, while Europe's government borrowing costs moved higher after 10-year U.S. Treasury yields rose by their most since early March.
-Europe's STOXX 600 snapped a nine-day winning streak - its longest since 2017 - with a 0.3% early dip.
-Asia-Pacific shares were closing down around 0.7% , while Wall Street futures pointed to a modest 0.5% drop.
+The dollar scored a 2-month high hot on the heels of its strongest rise in 15 months, Wall Street looked set for a bumpy restart and 10-year U.S. Treasury yields - a key driver of global borrowing costs- consolidated their biggest rise since early March.

+"He (Powell) said they wouldn't do anything for the next two years, so it's a shock but wrapped in good news," Belaisch said.
+"I think he gave the markets the all-clear to rally."
+Hans Peterson global head of asset allocation at SEB investment management added: "In the small print it is interesting that they have moved rate hikes closer, but they are still far, far away."

-The euro slipped back towards $1.1930 from just over $1.20 in the European session and the dollar was just shy of its 2021 high against the yen, last buying 110.72 yen .
-The kiwi dollar clawed back about half of its overnight losses after first-quarter growth figures blew past forecasts, and while the Aussie dollar and British pound stabilised emerging market currencies weakened.
+"I think it confirms our bullish view of the world."
+The euro slipped back towards $1.1930 from just over $1.20 in the Asian session and the dollar was just shy of its 2021 high against the yen, last buying 110.72 yen.

+The kiwi dollar clawed back about half of its overnight losses after New Zealand's first-quarter growth figures blew past forecasts, while the Aussie dollar and British pound weakened along with emerging market currencies.
+Also for currency markets, Turkey's central bank kept its interest rates at 19%, but seemed to be inching towards a cut which kept the lira on edge.

-(Additional reporting by Tom Westbrook in Singapore; Editing by Alexander Smith and David Evans)
+(Additional reporting by Tom Westbrook in Singapore Editing by David Evans and Mark Potter)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)